spiffe/helm-charts-hardened/examples/stateless-server/README.md

 If manually deploying for testing, you can create an incluster or use an external database and put the database password into an environment variable.

-Next, edit values.yaml with your settings.
+Next, edit your-values.yaml with your settings as described in the [production install instructions](https://artifacthub.io/packages/helm/spiffe/spire#production).
 Check it into your git repo if using one.

 Then, deploy the chart pointing at your mysql instance like so: